accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

     A: It's an excellent example for beginners who are learning the fundamentals of game development using Scratch's accessible visual programming environment.
 *   **Q: How do you play?**
     A: You use the arrow keys to move the ship, the mouse to aim, and the left mouse button to shoot projectiles.
+*   **Q: What technology was used to build Apples in Space?**
+    A: This mini-game was created entirely using the Scratch visual programming language.

 © 2024 Accaderi.
 All rights reserved.